Construction RFI Meaning and Template

 rfi tip - know that timing is everything

 If you want to receive a timely response, be careful about when you submit.
-While this may seem obvious, RFIs are often rushed and poor quality as a result.
-Understand exactly when a RFI needs to be submitted and put it through as soon as possible.
+While this may seem obvious, construction RFIs are often rushed and poor quality as a result.
+RFIs serve important planning purposes by providing necessary information early on.
+When construction requests for information are submitted in the early stages of a project, the more impactful the solutions can be, minimizing downstream project impacts.
 Again, according to Navigant Construction Forum, “the average performance within the sample data is an average first reply time of 6.4 days.”
 If you’re looking for additional follow up, consider that the industry average is “a median reply time of 9.7 days.”

 Clearly, the earlier you submit, the better chance it won’t impact the total schedule, making the project run smoother overall.